 This may seem like a boring step, but it’s critical in protecting your business from employees behaving badly.

-Let your employees know prior to the event that they are still accountable to workplace policies around appropriate workplace behaviour and that extends to your end of ear event (it’s amazing how many employees will profess their undying love for each other with a bit of alcohol)!
+Let your employees know, before the event, that they are still accountable for workplace policies on appropriate workplace behaviour.
+It’s amazing how many employees will profess their undying love for each other with a bit of alcohol)!

 Take time out to talk to people